[ad_1]

 For Heena Aroora and Ritin Agarwal of FundVice, a Noida-based investment banking and private equity firm, the expo has brought a wealth of innovative ideas.
 “I think what we’re seeing here is amazing.
 A government platform that provides these students ample opportunities and exposure to the entrepreneurship ecosystem,” says Aroora, FundVice managing director and founder.

 “The expectation for money is small, and what these students are really asking for is guidance and on-ground mentoring,” says Agarwal, the director and co-founder.
-“The students here are doing the hard work of finding the most cost-efficient ways of doing and are putting in the hours.
+“The students here are doing the hard work of finding the most cost-efficient ways of doing business and are putting in the hours.
 It is impressive, to say the least.”

 The duo is willing to invest up to Rs 10 lakh in different projects.
 One of the projects that has caught their eye is Glorious Greens—a 100 per cent organic fertiliser.